Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 The architecture promotes a system designed for community contribution.
 In particular, the architecture principles of a solid core, modularity, standards compliance, simplicity of development, and scriptable extensions encourage contribution of plug-ins and custom ECM solutions.
-Participation complements the open source approach to the development of Alfresco Content Services and fosters growth of the Alfresco community.
+Participation complements the open source approach to the development of Content Services and fosters growth of the Alfresco community.
 As the community grows, the quality of self service improves, as well as the quality of feedback.
-This, in turn, enhances Alfresco Content Services and creates the ultimate feedback loop.
+This, in turn, enhances Content Services and creates the ultimate feedback loop.

 ## System overview

-At the core of the Alfresco Content Services system is a repository supported by a server that persists content, metadata, associations, and full text indexes.
+At the core of the Content Services system is a repository supported by a server that persists content, metadata, associations, and full text indexes.
 Programming interfaces support multiple languages and protocols upon which developers can create custom applications and solutions.
 Out-of-the-box applications provide standard solutions such as document management and records management.

-The Alfresco Content Services system is implemented in Java, which means that it can run on most servers that can run the Java Standard Edition.
+The Content Services system is implemented in Java, which means that it can run on most servers that can run the Java Standard Edition.
 The platform components have been implemented using the Spring framework, which provides the ability to modularize functionality, such as versioning, security, and rules.
 The platform provides a scripting environment to simplify adding new functionality and developing new programming interfaces.
 This portion of the architecture is known as Web Scripts and can be used for both data and presentation services.
 The lightweight architecture is easy to download, install, and deploy.

-Ultimately, Alfresco Content Services is used to implement ECM solutions, such as document management and records management.
+Ultimately, Content Services is used to implement ECM solutions, such as document management and records management.
 There can also be elements of collaboration and search across these solutions.

 A content management solution is typically divided into clients and a server.
 The clients offer users a user interface